osu-eesc/cms-docs/user-guide/docs/images-documents.md

 By default, other people adding content on the site are able to reuse images you upload. **To prevent this**, check the “Don’t allow reuse of this image” box when uploading the image.

+Be cautious of a free image site's terms and usage policies.

 Here are some good sources of free legal images to use:

   - [Extension Communications Photo Archive](https://eesc.extension.oregonstate.edu/eesc-photo-archives)
   - [OSU Brand Photos](https://communications.oregonstate.edu/brand-guide/download-brand-photography)
   - [Creative Commons Search](https://search.creativecommons.org/) (Includes Flickr and other sources of images; check licensing status and attribution information.)

+Have a great opportunity to capture a diversity of people involved in our Extension work?
+Let [Extension Communications](https://employee.extension.oregonstate.edu/eesc) know, and we may be able to send a professional photographer.

 If you are using a photo that your office or program took, you must have a completed model release for photos that have people in them.
 [Download the forms in Box](https://oregonstate.app.box.com/s/q1w78xaln34sn6q0438ncs4s6qtjcw7k).